Art-Sells/Arells/Build-Notes.md

 - Proof-of-Creation
 - Proof-of-Ownership

-#### Selling Mechanics
+#### Creating Mechanics
-- PAP price calculated 50x from price listed by creator
+- PAP price calculated 50x from price listed by creator (After Sale: You Keep...
+90%, Buyer Keeps...
+7%, Fees...
+3%)...
+Opposite for Seller
+- 1 Blockchain (Polygon)--- This is automatically chosen for buyer... prices in USDC

 #### Buying Mechanics:
 - Once an NFT is bought, the new price is 50xed from original price.
 - Implement PAP Algo.